 Lookouts and scenic vantage points

-Road access: Unsealed road/trail - 4WD only.
-Dry weather only.
+Road access: Unsealed road/trail - 2WD vehicles.

 Opening hours: Sugarloaf Point is open sunrise to sunset but may have to close at times due to poor weather or fire danger.